elastic/ecs-logging-php/README.md

 # ECS Logging for PHP

 Transform your application logs to structured logs that comply with the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).
-In combination with [filebeat](https://www.elastic.co/products/beats/filebeat) you can send your logs directly to Elasticsearch and leverage [Kibana's Logs UI](https://www.elastic.co/guide/en/infrastructure/guide/current/logs-ui-overview.html) to inspect all logs in one single place.
+In combination with [Filebeat](https://www.elastic.co/products/beats/filebeat), send your logs directly to Elasticsearch and leverage [Kibana's Logs app](https://www.elastic.co/guide/en/observability/current/monitor-logs.html) to inspect all of your logs in a single place.
-This library allows you to provide more observability for your PHP applications as can e.g. corrolate your logs with e.g. APM traces.
+This provides more observability for your PHP applications, for example, by correlating your logs with APM traces.

-See [ecs-logging](https://github.com/elastic/ecs-logging) for other ECS logging libraries and more resources about ECS & logging.
+See the [PHP ECS logging documentation](https://www.elastic.co/guide/en/ecs-logging/php/current/intro.html) to get started, or the [ecs-logging repo](https://github.com/elastic/ecs-logging) for other ECS logging libraries and more resources about ECS & logging.

 ---